hayone1/InterestingJobs/monitoring/connectivity-monitor-msteams/HOW-TO.md

 HOW-TO

-You can download, edit and apply the manifest[Link](https://raw.githubusercontent.com/hayone1/InterestingJobs/main/notifications/connectivity-monitor/template-kubernetes.yaml).
+You can download, edit and apply the manifest [Link](https://raw.githubusercontent.com/hayone1/InterestingJobs/main/monitoring/connectivity-monitor-msteams/template-kubernetes.yaml).

-Alternatively, using curl and yq, you can edit and run the below script.
+Alternatively, using curl and yq, you can edit and run the below commands on linux/unix based systems.

 ```
 export notification_hosts='[